mcsimps2/RedPanda/README.md

 #### Adding Foreign Keys to a Document
 When dealing with foreign keys, you may pass either an foreign ID or an foreign document as part of the data, as shown below.
 ```
-const user = new User({
+const person = new Person({
   email: "demo_email@gmail.com",
   first_name: "Jeff",
   last_name: "Bezos"
 });

 /* OR
-const user = User();
+const person = Person();
-user.email = "demo_email@gmail.com";
+person.email = "demo_email@gmail.com";
-user.first_name = "Jeff";
+person.first_name = "Jeff";
-user.last_name = "Bezos";
+person.last_name = "Bezos";
 */

 // user must be saved first since recursive saves are not yet supported
-await user.save();
+await person.save();

 const amazon = new Company({
   name: "Amazon",
   address: "410 Terry Ave.
 North, Seattle, WA, 98109",
-  ceo: user
+  ceo: person
 });

 /* OR
-const biz = new Business({
+const amazon = new Business({
   name: "Amazon",
   address: "410 Terry Ave.
 North, Seattle, WA, 98109",
-  user: user.id
+  ceo: person.id
 });
 */
 ```
-The difference between the two is that, in the first case, the user will be immediately accessible via `company.ceo`, but in the second case, `company.ceo` returns a promise that needs to resolve in order to access the user object since only an ID was passed.
+The difference between the two is that, in the first case, the CEO Person document will be immediately accessible via `amazon.ceo`, but in the second case, `amazon.ceo` returns a promise that needs to resolve in order to access the user object since only an ID was passed.

 Likewise, with arrays of foreign keys:
 ```